 "Ahiru!
 It's almost time to go," Fakir called out.

 Ahiru quacked in response, quacked a farewell to Sagi, and flew over to Fakir.
 Together they set out for the royal residence while Sagi watched them with a parting gaze.

 As they reached the town borders, they noticed there were more carriages arriving at the town than usual.
 They all were designed in the same sort of fashion: baroque, fancy, and expensive-looking.

 Ahiru looked a little puzzled.
 She quacked at Fakir inquiringly.

 "What?"
 Fakir gazed around at what she was looking at, and then replied, "Oh, those people.
 They're likely here for the gala that Mytho's holding that we're going to.
 With him being high ranking royalty, all sorts of nobility are going to be present at it.
 No big surprise."

 Ahiru nodded, and appeared to have her question answered.
 They were silent as they entered the town amongst other stagecoaches.

 "Oy, what are you doing on the road, pedestrian!
 Outta the waaaaaaaay!"

-One carriage going particularly fast zoomed directly headed for them.
+One carriage going particularly fast zoomed directly toward them.
 The woman driver, who looked like she should've been of nobility, was laughing maniacally while another man in the carriage, wearing what was something like a servant's uniform, desperately tried to calm her down (with no apparent success).
 It went so fast that Fakir had to dive aside in a panic.
 Ahiru, blown aside by the speed of the wagon, was knocked toward the other side of the road, high into the air, wheeling around as she went.